 Congress mandated federally regulated lenders to require flood insurance for all buildings located in a high-risk Special Flood Hazard Area (SFHA) that are collateral for a federally-backed or insured mortgage.
 Because insurance agents agree to sell and service flood insurance to property owners, both agents and lenders are an important part of this strategy.

 To keep up with the latest developments in Flood Hazard Mapping, please visit What's New in Flood Hazard Mapping.

 You may view and download the effective maps and other NFIP products through the FEMA Flood Map Service Center.
 Your local Community Map Repository, usually located in the planning and zoning office, also has copies of flood maps.
 Please contact the FEMA Map Information eXchange, toll free at 1-877-FEMA MAP (1-877-336-2627) or email a Map Specialist at FEMAMapSpecialist@riskmapcds.com to determine the location of your Community Map Repository.

 Preliminary flood hazard data provide an early look at your home or community’s risk to flood hazards.
 There are many benefits to viewing your community’s data before it becomes effective.
 For more information, visit the Preliminary Flood Hazard Data page.

 FEMA has developed pages containing information more specifically designed for Insurance Professionals and Lenders.
 Additionally, the FloodSmart site contains a great deal of useful information and offers free and convenient agents-only resources, tools and services

 - Need some advice with your insurance question?
 Send an e-mail to Ask the Expert.
-If you have mapping related questions, you may e-mail a Map Specialist or talk to one in the FEMA Map Information eXchange at 1-877-FEMA MAP.
+If you have mapping related questions, contact the FEMA Map Information eXchange.

 - Research, View and Download NFIP Documents and Regulations:

 - Looking for forms or applications?
 The following resources are available:

 - Flood Hazard Mapping Forms, including